 She shared that one of her personal mantras — “don’t change yourself, change the game” — is a philosophy she not only lives by, but that she also incorporates into her everyday fashion choices.

-Individuality is undoubtedly one of Valli’s most recognizable markers as a designer.
+Individuality is undoubtedly one of Valli’s most recognisable markers as a designer.
 His pieces are distinctly their own, yet when presented together, they create a singular sartorial vision.

 “I was completely in awe of that collection,” Carson told Refinery29 after the Rome runway show.
 “Every single piece — every single one kept getting better.
 I’ve been in awe of Giambattista Valli and his designs for years.”

-Carson has long fantasized about when she would get to wear one of his creations and become a “Valli girl” herself.
+Carson has long fantasised about when she would get to wear one of his creations and become a “Valli girl” herself.

-She shared that if she had to select a favorite piece from the collection — quite the task in and of itself — the classic red tulle dress would be the winner.
+She shared that if she had to select a favourite piece from the collection — quite the task in and of itself — the classic red tulle dress would be the winner.